storacha/RFC/rfc/container-release-process.md

 The key insight: `$BUILDPLATFORM` is the CI runner's architecture (x86_64), and `$TARGETPLATFORM` is the final image's architecture.
 Go handles cross-compilation natively, so the compiler runs fast while producing binaries for whatever architecture you need.

-Because Alpine ships with everything the prod image needs — CA certificates, `wget`, a shell — the runtime stage requires no `RUN` commands that execute on the target architecture (apart from `adduser`, which writes to `/etc/passwd` and is trivial under emulation).
+Because Alpine ships with everything the prod image needs — CA certificates, `wget`, a shell, and the `nobody` user — the runtime stage requires no `RUN` commands at all.
-This eliminates QEMU as a meaningful factor in production image builds.
+This eliminates QEMU entirely from production image builds.

 ## CI/CD Considerations